-International Data Transfer Addendum to the EU Commission Standard Contractual Clauses
+International Data Transfer Addendum to the EU Commission Standard Contractual Clauses (only applicable to Customers based in the United Kingdom or collecting data from UK individuals)

 VERSION B1.0. in force 21 March 2022

 This Addendum has been issued by the Information Commissioner for Parties making Restricted Transfers.
 The Information Commissioner considers that it provides Appropriate Safeguards for Restricted Transfers when it is entered into as a legally binding contract.